FBI and European partners seize major malware network in blow to global cybercrime

 It was the FBI’s biggest success against cybercrooks since it “hacked the hackers” with the January takedown of the prolific Hive ransomware gang.

 “It is an impressive takedown.
 Qakbot was the largest botnet” in number of victims, said Alex Holden, founder of Milwaukee-based Hold Security.
-But he said it may have been a victim of its own success in its staggering growth over the past few years.
+But he said it may have been a casualty of its own success in its staggering growth over the past few years.
 “Large botnets today tend to implode as too many threat actors are mining this data for various types of abuse.”

 Cybersecurity expert Chester Wisniewski at Sophos agreed that while there could be a temporary drop in ransomware attacks, the criminals can be expected to either revive infrastructure elsewhere or move to other botnets.